-1. Introduction
+1. INTRODUCTION

-- 1.1 The purpose of these guidelines is to obtain greater uniformity in registration trials for herbicides to control or eradicate trees and shrubs on open lands, such as grazing, or woody areas where some degree of clearance is required.
-This exposition serves only as a guide to such trials. - 1.2 The guidelines refer to different methods of application.
-These are cut-stump, tree injection, frill ringing, basal bark spraying, spot spraying application, granular application (overall and spot application) and overall foliage spraying (mainly small shrubs). - 1.3 These guidelines do not replace the requirements set out in Act 36/1947 and the regulations promulgated thereunder but are only complementary to the above. - 1.4 Experimentation with a view of obtaining registration of an agricultural remedy must be discussed in advance with the Technical Adviser (Herbicides), Act 36/1947 of the Department of Agriculture.
-The Department should be provided with a plan of each trial and a proposed list of treatments prior to commencement of the trials. - 1.5 It is recommended that the Department of Agriculture be kept informed of the progress of the experiments at all times prior to submission for registration. - 1.6 Herbicide formulations, herbicide tank mixtures and the addition of adjuvants require registration. - 1.7 If required by the Department of Agriculture, a sample of the candidate herbicide must be submitted to them for evaluation in their own efficacy studies.
+- 1.1.
+The purpose of these guidelines is to obtain greater uniformity in registration trials for herbicides to control or eradicate trees and shrubs on open lands, such as grazing, or woody areas where some degree of clearance is required.
+This exposition serves only as a guide to such trials. - 1.2.
+The guidelines refer to different methods of application.
+These are cut-stump, tree injection, frill ringing, basal bark spraying, spot spraying application, granular application (overall and spot application) and overall foliage spraying (mainly small shrubs). - 1.3.
+These guidelines do not replace the requirements set out in Act 36/1947 and the regulations promulgated thereunder but are only complementary to the above. - 1.4.
+Experimentation with a view of obtaining registration of an agricultural remedy must be discussed in advance with the Technical Advisor (Herbicides), Act 36/1947 of the Department of Agricultural Economics and Marketing.
+The Department should be provided with a plan of each trial and a proposed list of treatments prior to commencement of the trials. - 1.5.
+It is recommended that the Department of Agricultural Economics and Marketing be kept informed of the progress of the experiments at all times prior to submission for registration. - 1.6.
+Herbicide formulations, herbicide tank mixtures and the addition of adjuvants require registration. - 1.7.
+If required by the Department of Agricultural Economics and Marketing, a sample of the candidate herbicide must be submitted to them for evaluation in their own efficacy studies.

 The sample must be submitted well in advance of the commencement of the growing season.
 These trials will serve merely to back up and not to replace the data produced by the applicant.

-2. Trial requirements
+2. TRIAL REQUIREMENTS

-2.1 Requisites
+2.1.
+Requisites

-- 2.1.1 The herbicides should be tested at enough locations to represent adequately the range of environmental conditions in which they are likely to be used in practice.
-As the effectiveness of control of woody species by chemicals can be influenced by time of application, seasonal variations, and soil type, a trial programme should try to test subject herbicides over a range of these variables; in particular, treatments should be tested on each target species growing on a wide range of soil types. - 2.1.2 Trial observations should (where applicable) extend at least to the end of the 2nd year after application of treatments.
-In case of herbicides with a long residual action trial observations should extend to the end of the 3rd year. - 2.1.3 In the full assessment of any test product the smallplot replicated trials should preferably be followed by 2 or 3 large-plot field trials in which the product is tested at the rate(s) of application to be recommended for commercial use.
+- 2.1.1.
+The Herbicides should be tested at enough locations to represent adequately the range of environmental conditions in which they are likely to be used in practice.
+As the effectiveness of control of woody species by chemicals can be influenced by time of application, seasonal variations, and soil type, a trial programme should try to test subject herbicides over a range of these variables; in particular, treatments should be tested on each target species growing on a wide range of soil types. - 2.1.2.
+Trial observations should (where applicable) extend at least to the end of the second year after application of treatments.
+In the case of herbicides with a long residual action trial observations should extend to the end of the third year. - 2.1.3.
+In the full assessment of any test product the small plot replicated trials should preferably be followed by two or three large-plot field trials in which the product is tested at the rate(s) of application to be recommended for commercial use.

-2.2 Application equipment
+2.2.
+Application Equipment

-2.2.1 Applicators similar to those likely to be used in commercial practice should be used in trial work.
-If smallscale applicators are used they should have similar important characteristics (e.g. spray distribution pattern) as those of the larger commercial applicators.
-2.2.2 Wherever possible only precision applicators should be used.
+2.2.1.
+Applicators similar to those likely to be used in commercial practice should be used in trial work.
+If small scale applicators are used they should have similar important characteristics (e.g. spray distribution pattern) as those of the larger commercial applicators.

+2.2.2.
+Wherever possible only precision applicators should be used.
 They should be carefully calibrated before use.
 Details must be furnished concerning the applicators, e.g. type of equipment, spray nozzle, pressure and the amount of diluted spray mixture applied per hectare or per plant.

-2.3 Trial design
+2.3.
+Trial Design

-2.3.1 Trial objectives and the criteria by which they are to be judged should be clearly defined when the design is formulated.
+2.3.1.
+Trial objectives and the criteria by which they are to be judged should be clearly defined when the design is formulated.
 Choice of design will be limited by available resources.
 Wherever possible consult a biometrician before setting-up trials.